humannguyen/humannguyen/README.md

-#👋 Hi, I’m Huu Manh
+# 👋 Hi, I’m Huu Manh

+- 🌱 I'm currently studying **Data Analytics** and hope to find a job in this field.
+- About myself,
-- 🌱 I’m currently learning Data Analyst and hope to find a job in this field About myself, I love building my own custom keyboards and I have a huge love for cars and motorcycles.
-I'm quite emotional,  can't work without some music and coffee, and when I'm sad, I drive around.
-My favourite animal is whale, I find this animal gentle, calm and carefree.
+  - 🏎️ I love building my own **custom keyboards** and I have a huge love for **cars** and **motorcycles**.
+  - 🫶 I'm quite *emotional*, can't work without some music and coffee, and when I'm sad, I drive around.
+  - 🐋 My favourite animal is **whale**, I find this animal gentle, calm and carefree.

 <!---
 humannguyen/humannguyen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.